swo/16s-book/manuscript/sec05.md

 ### QIIME 2 runs in compartmentalized computing environments

-A challenge with a complex software project with QIIME 2 is that its software dependencies can conflict with other software dependencies.
-QIIME 2 avoids these problems using the modern solution, which is to use a compartmentalized environment, either a virtual environment (via `conda` or a similar tool) or a virtual machine (such as Docker).
+A challenge with a complex software project like QIIME 2 is that its software dependencies can conflict with other software dependencies.
+QIIME 2 avoids these problems using the modern solution of compartmentalized environments, either a virtual environment (via `conda` or a similar tool) or a virtual machine (such as Docker).
 As a user, this may introduce a greater learning curve to figure out how to initially install the software, but it will reduce downstream problems.